-(3) The Statement Must Be Inconsistent With The Declarant's Testimony: generally speaking, the test for inconsistency which is applied with regard to impeachment with prior inconsistent statements should be used to determine whether the prior statement is inconsistent.
+3. The statement must be inconsistent with the declarant's testimony.
+Generally speaking, the test for inconsistency which is applied with regard to impeachment with prior inconsistent statements should be used to determine whether the prior statement is inconsistent.
 It may be questioned whether a prior statement of the event is inconsistent with present testimony of lack of recollection of the underlying event (e.g. a witness gives a statement that "I saw a green Ford pull away from the bank" and testifies at trial "its been so long I don't remember anything that happened that day").
 Because of the tendency of "unwilling or untruthful witnesses to seek refuge in forgetfulness," use of the prior statement will ordinarily be permitted (and in cases where the prior statement was itself not only under oath, but subject to cross-examination, the prior recorded testimony exception would suffice to admit the prior testimony).

-See 2 McCormick, Evidence (4th ed), § 251, p.120-121 See also 1 McCormick, Evidence (4th ed), § 34 (regarding requirement of inconsistency in prior statements used for impeachment) 2 Graham, Handbook of Federal Evidence (4th ed), § 801.11, p.253-257 United States v Jones, 808 F2d 561 (CA 7, 1986) United States v Bonnett, 877 F2d 1450 (CA 10, 1989) United States v Gravely, 840 F2d 1156 (CA 4, 1988) United States v Williams, 737 F2d 594 (CA 7, 1984)
+See 2 McCormick, Evidence (7th ed), § 251 See also 1 McCormick, Evidence (7th ed), § 34 (regarding requirement of inconsistency in prior statements used for impeachment) 6 Graham, Handbook of Federal Evidence (7th Ed), § 801.11 People v Chavies, 234 Mich App 274 (1999) (overruled on other grounds, People v Williams, 475 Mich 245 (2006)) United States v Gajo, 290 F3d 292 (CA 7, 2002) (lack of memory is inconsistent) United States v Jones, 808 F2d 561 (CA 7, 1986) United States v Bonnett, 877 F2d 1450 (CA 10, 1989) United States v Gravely, 840 F2d 1156 (CA 4, 1988) United States v Williams, 737 F2d 594 (CA 7, 1984)